Surround yourself with these healthy Low-Carb Game Day Recipes and you'll wake up happy even if your team doesn't win!

 13. Chaffles

-No low-carb game day recipe round-up is complete without chaffles!
+No low-carb game day recipe round-up is complete without keto chaffles!
 They're perfect for sandwiches and for cutting into pieces for dips.
 If there are low-carb dieters in your midst, they will be greatly appreciated.

 You may also want to check out cauliflower waffles, which use riced cauliflower in place of almond flour.
 This switch makes them lower in calories too!